awsdocs/amazon-transcribe-developer-guide/doc_source/API_MedicalTranscriptionJobSummary.md

 Type: Timestamp
 Required: No

+ **ContentIdentificationType**   <a name="transcribe-Type-MedicalTranscriptionJobSummary-ContentIdentificationType"></a>
+Shows the type of information you've configured Amazon Transcribe Medical to identify in a transcription job\.
+If the value is `PHI`, you've configured the transcription job to identify personal health information \(PHI\)\.
+Type: String
+Valid Values:` PHI`
+Required: No

  **CreationTime**   <a name="transcribe-Type-MedicalTranscriptionJobSummary-CreationTime"></a>
 A timestamp that shows when the medical transcription job was created\.
 Type: Timestamp